 To import excellent minds in these areas, IROAST is recruiting tenure-track professors, associate professors, and postdoc researchers from around the world.
 Successful tenure-track candidates will be promoted to tenured posts at the Graduate School of Science and Technology after qualification at IROAST.
 Whenever there is a vacancy in a tenure-track position, a new researcher will be recruited to maintain and widen IROAST’s range of research activities.
 The organization will invite world-leading researchers as Distinguished Professors or guest professors to perform collaborative research, hold international seminars, and provide intensive lectures for graduate students.
 A new system has been designed to send young faculty members from the graduate school to overseas universities and institutions to enlarge the international joint research networks of IROAST.

-The ultimate goal of IROAST is to act fully and globally as a hub of world-class, cutting-edge research alongside the Magnesium Research Center and the Institute of Pulsed Power where Kumamoto University has been already recognized as one of the leading institutions in the world.
+The ultimate goal of IROAST is to act fully and globally as a hub of world-class, cutting-edge research alongside the Magnesium Research Center and the Institute of Pulsed Power Science where Kumamoto University has been already recognized as one of the leading institutions in the world.